bacrossland/sublease/README.md

 # Sublease

-Sublease is a tenanting engine for Rails 4.1 and greater applications using a shared database or schema.
+Sublease is a tenanting engine for Rails 4.2 and greater applications using a shared database or schema.
 It's a Rails Engine designed to be lightweight, simple to implement, and easy to use.
 Sublease works with existing as well as new applications.

+## Ruby Versions

+The following Ruby MRI and jRuby versions or greater are supported.
+Sublease was not built for or tested against other versions.

+Ruby >= 2.3.1
+jRuby >= 9.1.8.0

+## Rails Versions

+Sublease is built and tested to run using Rails version 4.2 or greater.
+While Sublease will run on Rails 4.1.16, it is not officially supported.

 ## Installation